fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 ### Return value

-Returns a logical value that is true if the input matrix is Hermitian, and false otherwise.
+Returns a `logical` scalar that is `.true.` if the input matrix is Hermitian, and `.false.` otherwise.

 ### Example